kevinndungu-source/Data_Analytics_Project/README.md

 - **Marley_International_Store_Data:** Data used for the analysis.
 - **Marley_International_Store_Presentation:** PowerPoint presentation showcasing the detailed analysis and insights.
-- **Methodology:** A comprehensive outline of the methodology employed for the data analysis.
+- **Methodology_documentation:** A comprehensive outline of the methodology employed for the data analysis.
 - **Findings and Insights:** A summary of the key findings and actionable insights derived from the analysis.
 - **Power BI Report:** The published Power Bi report.
 [Link to visit the Power-Bi report](https://app.powerbi.com/view?r=eyJrIjoiOWE4NjQyOGQtMjAxNi00YTgyLWEwM2YtY2E0NWVmNGE4ZjJhIiwidCI6IjFkZWZiYjE3LTgzODAtNDY1Yy1iNDZiLWIxZWQxNzA3YTIxNyJ9&embedImagePlaceholder=true).